wharfkit/website/src/lib/docs/AccountKit/Resource.md

 # Resource Class

-Each `Resource` instance represents a specific account resource (CPU, NET, or RAM).
-It provides a structured way to access various details related to the resource.
+Each `Resource` instance represents a specific Antelope account resource (CPU, NET, or RAM).
+It provides a structured way to access various details related to that resource.

 ## Creation

-The `Resource` class will generally be returned by the [resource](/docs/account-kit/resource-method) method on [Account](/docs/account-kit/account) instances.
+The `Resource` class will generally be returned by the [resource](/docs/account-kit/resource-method) method which is available on any [Account](/docs/account-kit/account) instance.
 However, a new instance of the `Resource` class can also be constructed directly.
-Here is an example of how to do that:
+Here is an example of how to do so:

 ```typescript
 const cpuResource = new Resource('cpu', {